 (b) The patient is at least eighteen years of age.

-(c) The patient has been examined by a dentist licensed pursuant to this chapter within the previous twelve months.
+(c) The patient has been examined by a dentist who is licensed pursuant to this chapter within the previous twelve months.

 (d) There has been no change in the patient's medical history since the last examination.
 If there has been a change in the patient's medical history within that time, the dental hygienist must consult with the dentist before administering local anesthetics.